Companion varieties for root systems and Fermat arrangements: Introduction

 The unexpected hypersurfaces are interesting not only because they violate the naive conditions count when determining the dimension of a linear system.
 In a private communication to the last author Igor Dolgachev suggested that, under additional positivity conditions, there should be a relation between the existence of unexpected hypersurfaces and varieties with defective osculating spaces.
-This has been indeed established in \cite{Szp19c} for a configuration of points determined by the $B_3$ root system.
+This has been indeed established in \cite[Section 4.2]{Szp19c} for a configuration of points determined by the $B_3$ root system.
 The linear system of quadrics vanishing at configuration points determines, after passing to the blow up of $\P^2$ in these points, a morphism to $\P^5$ whose image is a surface $S$ such that at every point $P$ of $S$, there is a hyperplane in $\P^5$ tangent to $P$ to order $2$ (in other words: cutting out on $S$ a curve which passes through $P$ with multiplicity at least $3$).
 It has been observed additionally, that there is another surface $S'$, which we call a companion surface of $S$, which exhibits also interesting geometrical properties.
 This example motivates our present work.

-The general yoga is as follows.
-Assume that there is a set of points $Z$ in $\P^N$ which admits a unique unexpected hypersurface $H_{Z,P}$ of degree $d$ and multiplicity $m$ at a general point $P=(a_0:\ldots:a_N)\in \P^N$.
+The general yoga, in the basic version taken from \cite{Szp19c}, is as follows.
+Assume that there is a set of points $Z$ in $\P^N$ which admits a unique unexpected hypersurface $H_{Z,P}$ of degree $d$ and multiplicity $m$ at a general point $P=(a_0:\cdots:a_N)\in \P^N$.
 Let

 be a homogeneous polynomial equation of $H_{Z,P}$.
-Let $g_0,\ldots,g_M$ be a basis of the vector space $[I(Z)]_d$ of homogeneous polynomials of degree $d$ vanishing at all points of $Z$.
-Under some mild hypothesis the unexpected hypersurface $H_{Z,P}$ comes from a bi-homogeneous polynomial $F_Z((x_0:\ldots:x_N),(a_0:\ldots:a_N))$ of bidegree $(m,d)$ \cite{HMNT}.
+Let $g_0,\ldots,g_T$ be a basis of the vector space $[I(Z)]_d$ of homogeneous polynomials of degree $d$ vanishing at all points of $Z$.
+Under some mild hypotheses the unexpected hypersurface $H_{Z,P}$ comes from a bi-homogeneous polynomial $F_Z((a_0:\cdots:a_N),(x_0:\cdots:x_N))$ of bidegree $(m,d)$, see \cite[Section 4]{HMNT} and \cite[Proposition 1]{Matrixwise}.
 Indeed, $F_Z$ can be written in a unique way as a combination